Ada-Developers-Academy/core-unit-2/intro-to-sql/sql-setup.md

   - This is another great way to restart Postgres
 - List users with `\du`
   - This has information on user names, roles (permissions), and groups
+- Copy and paste error messages and search on the Internet frequently, and specify macOS
+  - Postgres is 30 years old; there is a lot of great advice out there!

 ## Summary: Get to an Empty Database and Table